dkypuros/sphinx-rst-rtd-notes/back_descr.md

 - Assisted Installer from console.redhat.com
 - Agent-based Installer (magic ISO)

 They all have one thing in common.
 They need an environment.
-When I say environment, I mean routing and linux networking services such as DNS/DDNS, DHCP and Directory Services like IdM.
+When I say environment, I mean routing and linux networking services such as DNS/DDNS, DHCP and Directory Services like IdM (DDD).
 Each of these services needs care and feeding, integration testing and tooling for troubleshooting.

-So in the pursuit of learning more about this pre-requisite environment, I discovered the importance of documenting the many many layer of the configuration in a way that I can come back to, and reference my personal documentation.
-It's a lot to remember!
-This led to my desire to learn the following:
+So in the pursuit of learning more about this pre-requisite environment, I discovered the importance of documenting this "pre-environment" before digging deeper into Red Hat OCP.

+So, a "sub-goal" then is to sharpen my documentatin skills, and my linux DDD skills in such a way that I can come back this when things aren't working correctly in OpenShift.

+Sub-goal; to learn the following:

 - Sphinx
 - ReStructured Text